Proximal humeral fracture

 Proximal humeral fractures are common upper extremity fractures, particularly in older patients, and can result in significant disability.

 Proximal humeral fractures represent around 5% of all fractures ?.
-They are most common in older populations and especially in those who are osteoporotic.
+They are most common in older populations, especially in osteoporotic ones.
 As with other injuries, there is a bimodal distribution with a small peak amongst the young.

 The majority of proximal humeral fractures occur in the elderly (mean age 65 years) with ~70% occurring in women, presumably due to the greater incidence of osteoporosis 1.
-Most of these (90%) occur at home due to a fall, and in most cases they are an isolated injury 1.
+Most of these (90%) occur at home due to a fall, and in most cases they are isolated injuries 1.

 Many older patients present following a relatively innocuous fall.
 Younger patients usually present following a high-trauma incident, e.g. a motor accident or fall from height.
 However, patients may present following a seizure, electrical shock or following direct trauma.

 Proximal humeral fractures usually result from a fall on an outstretched arm.
-Indirect forces transmitted through the proximal humerus and shoulder are the cause of most fractures.
+Indirect forces transmitted through the proximal humerus and shoulder cause most fractures.
 These forces may be compressive, tension, torsion or bending.

-Plain films are usually sufficient to characterize proximal humeral fractures, and thus to determine management.
-CT can be useful if adequate views cannot be obtained, if fractures are unusual or if other fractures (e.g. glenoid) are present 2.
+Plain films are usually sufficient to characterize proximal humeral fractures and thus determine management.
+CT can be useful if adequate views cannot be obtained, if fractures are unusual, or if other fractures (e.g., glenoid) are present 2.
 Additionally, CT (and especially 3D surface shaded reconstructions) has been shown to improve interobserver agreement on classification of proximal humeral fractures 4.

 Regardless of the imaging performed, the number of displaced fragments should be assessed, to enable appropriate classification of the fracture (Neer classification or AO classification are most commonly used).